Skip to main content

 • Updates and changes - signpost any changes that have been made since previous versions of the text, or a change to something referenced within the text.

-• Tips for troubleshooting - for things that often cause confusion - or often lead to issues - offer a tip to overcome this!
+• Tips for troubleshooting - if certain steps sometimes cause confusion (or lead to issues), offer a tip to overcome this!

 Enhance your Confluence pages with tooltips and much more

-Click below to try Content Formatting Macros for free today.
+Click below to try Content Formatting Macros free for 30 days today.

 Written by